-If you are no longer working with an employer affiliated with APS but still have pension entitlements with APS, your will receive a Pension overview from APS each year.
+If you are no longer working with an employer affiliated with APS but still have pension entitlements with APS, your will receive a Pension overview from APS once every five years.
 This states how much pension you have accrued with APS.
 Please check the data in this overview carefully and if something is wrong, please contact us.

 When you have retired later on you will, as of that moment, receive an annual pension overview from APS stating the pension that APS has paid to you.
 You can also use this overview for your tax declaration.

 You can remain updated on the developments at APS via our website.

 As of 1 July 2020, the system of automatic indexation, which was linked the indexation of the civil servants’ salaries, will be replaced by indexation that is linked to the increase of the cost of living and to the pension fund cover ratio.
 Indexation is only granted if the financial position of APS is strong enough.
 The pension fund cover ratio needs to be higher than 105%.
 If indexation can be granted, both the pensions and the future pension rights will be increased.

 Duurtetoeslag will cease to exist

 The ‘duurtetoeslag’ (cost of living adjustment) which applied to employees in the old pension scheme (prior to 1998) will cease to exist.
 Accrued rights will be upheld.
 However, there will be no further accrual.
 In addition, the accrued rights will not be increased by 10% due to the increase of the retirement age, nor will they be reduced if a participant opts for early retirement.
 Indexation of the ‘duurtetoeslag’ will be the same as the conditional indexation of the pension.